OutSystems/docs-bestpractices/src/architecture/from-arch-to-dev/intro.md

 ---
-summary: Learn how create an architecture blueprint
+summary: Learn how to create an architecture blueprint
 tags: article-page; OutSystems-development-from-blueprint; architecture-blueprint; OutSystems-Architecture;
 ---